 4.1.
 Maximum financial contribution

-The maximum financial contribution to be granted by the Contractor to the beneficiary shall not exceed the amount of One Hundred and Fifty Thousand Euros (150,000€).
+The maximum financial contribution to be granted by the Contractor to the beneficiary/ies shall not exceed the amount of One Hundred and Fifty Thousand Euros (150,000€).

 The grant amount will be limited for beneficiaries participating as natural persons with a maximum of 37,5k€ for one individual and 75k€ for groups of two or more individuals.